 Anyway, here are some great shopping malls in Bali for tourists:

 - Lippo Mall Kuta

 You need not visit more than one mall unless you really want to.
 Here is a list of the top 10 malls in Bali that will help you choose the right shopping center.

 Is the 7 Day Bali Itinerary enough?

-If you plan it out well and everything goes by it, then the one week- Bali Itinerary for 7 days should be enough.
-If you’re visiting Bali for the first time, then one week is perfect!
-But if you’re deep into traveling, go for a 10 Day Itinerary.
-Some just visit Bali to take a step away from their busy lives and even stay upto two weeks.
+To plan it out well and everything goes by it, then the one week- Bali Itinerary for 7 days should be enough.
+When visiting Bali for the first time, then one week is perfect!
+But for those deep into traveling, go for a 10 Day Itinerary.
+Some visit Bali to take a step away from their busy lives and even stay upto two weeks.

 The point is, Bali is one of the world’s most visited tourist cities.
 Whether you stay 7 days in Bali or more, there will always be something new to see in Bali.

 Note: This 7 Days Bali Itinerary has been proofread by Grammarly.
 Say you’re into writing yourself, go check it out – Grammarly’s free, to begin with :)